 Whatever the bigger global impact of Brexit, the offshore market has thus far proven resilient to the recruitment slowdowns elsewhere and if things continue as they are, the flow of candidates from the major financial centres is only going to continue.

-If you’d like to know more about recruiting or working offshore, please do get in touch on +44 (0)20 7002 0217 or firstname.lastname@example.org.Posted about 1 year ago
+If you’d like to know more about recruiting or working offshore, please do get in touch on +44 (0)20 7002 0217 or firstname.lastname@example.org.Posted over 1 year ago